1.5 meters distance only works if the air is moist enough.

 1. RIVM with the number of positives tested, number of hospitalizations and mortality rates by municipality;

 2. KNMI for data from 37 monitoring stations across the Netherlands over the past 20 years and access to current weather data from those stations.
-Here, humidity, wind direction and solar radiation (UV light) proved to be of great importance in predicting the spread of influenza viruses. (e.g., influenza and SARS)
+Here, humidity, wind direction and solar radiation (UV light) proved to be very important in predicting the spread of influenza viruses. (e.g., influenza and SARS)

 3. CBS for data related to population movement behavior